Look North's Harry and Christa

 Celebrating Look North at 40!

 Forty years ago, in March 1968, the first edition of Look North was broadcast from Leeds.
-We take a look back at how it all started...
+Now, as a special anniversary edition of the programme is broadcast from Bradford's National Media Museum, we take a look back at how it all started...

 Of course, people in Yorkshire had enjoyed TV since the early 1950s when the transmitter at Holme Moss brought the medium to the north and later they were able to share in the nightly magazine programme Look North, transmitted from Manchester.